rpomponio/gam_visualization/README.md

 * TOTALBRAIN_VOLUME

 ## Main Visualization

-The figure under the "Contours" tab offers a view of the relationship between the three selected variables.
+The figure under the "Isocontours" tab offers a view of the relationship between three variables of interest.

+One can examine previously-saved plots from the [paper](link_missing) to compare with the plots from ones own data.

+An exmple plot is shown below, from Figure 2A:

 ![alt text](img/1_contours_demo.png)

-## Installation
+## Installation and Quick Start

 1. Run `install.R` to ensure the necessary packages are installed.
-2. Copy your dataset into the `R/data/` folder so that it will be loaded properly.
-3. Update the Column Dictionary in `R/column\_dictionary` following the guide below:

-The values in "KEY\_NAME" are essential variables necessary to run the app like AGE and SEX.
-The values in "COL\_NAME" are the corresponding columns in your dataset, which may or may not be named equivalently.
-You should modify this file to adapt to your dataset.
-Additionally, you can hide columns from appearing in the application if you assign them the value of "REMOVE" in the KEY\_NAME column.

-4. Update `R/helpers.R` to identify the path to your dataset, the default variables selected in the application, and any essential label schemes like the use of "M", "F" to reflect males and females, respectively.

-## Quick Start

-After installation, open the script `R/UI.R` in RStudio and launch the app from the upper right corner, where a button will say "Run App".
+2. Open the script `R/UI.R` in RStudio.
+3. Launch the app from the upper right corner, where a button will say "Run App".

 ## Questions